 How Phonological Awareness Relates to Decoding Words

-Once kids can notice, understand and work with single sounds in words, they’re ready for the next step: pairing sounds with letters.
+Once kids can notice, understand and work with single sounds in words, they’re ready for the next step: decoding, or pairing sounds with letters.
 This typically happens in kindergarten.

 Kids who have a strong foundation in phonemic awareness may have an easier time understanding that certain letters stand for specific sounds.
 They have experience blending sounds into words and taking words apart.
 And that gives them a head start when it’s time to decode letter sounds, hold them in memory, and blend them into words.

 It’s important to know that kids develop phonological awareness skills at different rates.
 And some kids may need more support than others.
 Still, there are some red flags that could suggest difficulty in this area.

 - Lack of enjoyment when listening to rhyming stories